sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

     - Depending on the project, they may also complete eLfH data security awareness training (level 1) and MRC Research, GDPR & Confidentiality Training
     - TRE operators must pass all user training requirements as well as data handling and cyber security training.
     ##### Potential Improvements
-    - We aim to put in place a regular systematic training needs analysis.
+    - Put a regular systematic training needs analysis into place.
 * - 1.6.2.
   - 1
   - - Turing employees have access to internal GDPR and Cyber Security courses.
     - For non-Turing users we rely on their host organisation having sufficient training in these areas.
     - The eLfH and MRC courses are available to all.
     ##### Potential Improvements
-    - We are planning on developing data handling courses that will be available to all to close the current gap between Turing and non-Turing users.
+    - Develop data handling courses that will be available to all to close the current gap between Turing and non-Turing users.
 * - 1.6.3.
   - 1
   - - We require all users and administrators to keep their training up-to-date.
     - All training certifications must be refreshed each year.
     ##### Potential Improvements
-    - We are planning to implement a system that creates alerts for users/admins when training is needed.
+    - Implement a system that creates alerts for users/admins when training is needed.
 * - 1.6.4.
   - 1
   - - We have a register of people, their training requirements and when they last completed training.
     - We require training to have been completed in the last year, if this is not done then user access will be revoked.
     - This is stored as a spreadsheet in a private Sharepoint folder.
     ##### Potential Improvements
-    - We are planning to implement a system that creates alerts for users/admins when training is needed.
+    - Implement a system that creates alerts for users/admins when training is needed.
 * - 1.6.5.
   - 2
   - - We trust certifications provided by Turing's university and commercial partners.